meowyih/jsonw/README.md

     std::cout << "json:" << json << std::endl;

 ```
 It is not a problem when data size is small, however, if JsonW contains huge data, says 100MB.
-Deep copy might be a problem the memory usage is a concern.
+Deep copy might be a problem if the memory usage is a concern.

 If caller has such concern, do not use assignment operaotr (i.e. '=').
-Use JsonW's member function find()/key()/set() for json object and size()/at()/add() for json array manipulation.
+Use size(JsonW::OBJECT)/get()/add()/keys() for json object and size(JsonW::ARRAY)/get()/add() for json array.
 ``` c++
 using namespace octillion;